gravity-platform/doc/naming.md

 >
 > -- Phil Karlton

-Historically, naming things in IT wasn't considered that important.
+Historically, naming things in IT was not considered that important.
 That was wrong.
 Naming *is* important.
-If you still didn't realize that, consider this: **You are dead wrong and probably stupid.**
+If you still did not realize that, consider this: **You are dead wrong and probably stupid.**

 In this context of services and APIs, naming becomes even more relevant.
 Logical, structured, meaningful and (at best) instantly understandable naming is king.
 This guide outlines some basic principals